chrisclark/blog/content/scifi-short-stories.md

 - [The Egg](http://www.galactanet.com/oneoff/theegg_mod.html)

 ### Kurt Vonnegut (1961) - Harrison Bergeron
 Perhaps you've heard of the Handicapper General?
-It's hard to believe that this was written in 1961.
+It's hard to believe this was written in 1961.
 In fact, it's a good reminder that we are prisoners of our own experience and societal issues that may seem novel are not new at all.

 - [Harrison Bergeron](http://www.tnellen.com/cybereng/harrison.html)